Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Experiment

 \subsection{Experimental Setup}

 In our experiment, we use MSCOCO \cite{coco} as the baseline dataset and Diffusion-SDXL \cite{sdxl} with IP-Adapter \cite{IP-Adapter} as the baseline model for style transfer tasks to generate toxic data.
 We used four images with different styles as references for the IP-Adapter, generating 5,000 images for each using the SDXL-base-1.0.
 The reference images are: Van Gogh's Starry Night, Cyberpunk, Fairy tale, and Comic characters.
 We selected three different DMs as our backdoor targets: Stable Diffusion v1.5, Stable Diffusion v2.1 and Realistic Vision v4.0.
 For these baseline models, only one training epoch is sufficient to effectively inject the backdoor.
 All experiments were conducted on an NVIDIA A800.
-We provide a detailed experimental algorithm in the Appendix.\ref{appendix:B}.
+We provide detailed algorithms of evaluation in the Appendix.B.